archethic-foundation/archethic-docs/technology/sharding/README.md

 - the storage nonce: a stable secret known by the network
 - the list of nodes

-This permits any node to perform this computation autonomously to reproduce this list and to request transaction from the closest node.
+This permits any node to perform this computation autonomously to reproduce this list and to request a transaction from the closest node.

-To ensure the best availability of the data, this list is refined by some critierias such as:
+To ensure the best availability of the data, this list is refined by some criteria, such as:
 - P2P availability
 - Geographical distribution